Baseflow/mug-manager/README.md

 # mug_manager

-A mug manager, allowing for adding, updating and deleting mugs from a backend service.
+A Flutter mug manager application.
+Contains Imposter config files for spinning up a mock backend that the application can connect to.

 ## Getting started